-In June 2023, the Company granted stock options to purchase a total of 50,000 shares of common stock to its five independent board of directors pursuant to the Plan.
-The options were issued at an exercise price of \$2.75, the grant date fair value, with the options vesting on the one-year anniversary of the grant date.
-The Company recorded general and administrative expenses of \$53,600 for the each of the years ended December 31, 2024 and 2023, related to compensation expenses for these options.
+In June 2023, the Company granted stock options to purchase a total of50,000 shares of common stock to its five independent board of directors pursuant to the Plan.
+The options were issued at an exercise price of \$2.75, the grant date fair value, with the options vesting on theone-year anniversary of the grant date.
+The Company recorded general and administrative expenses of \$53,600 for the year ended December 31, 2023, related to compensation expenses for these options.